Yglsan/git-howto-easy-12steps-En-Fr/README.md

 how to upload a git file on github in 12 easy steps (English and French versions) Hello.

-Readme files are  in the French and English folders.
+Readme files are  in the "French" and "English" folders.